entavelis/ScaleParty/README.md

 ```

 ## Creating the fid pkl for evaluation.
 First, use the resize.py script to resize the dataset to the required sizes for all evaluation calculations.
+This is important as it replicates the resizing procedure we deploy during training.

 ```
 for size in `seq 256 64 512 `; do; echo "ffhq_"$size".pkl"; python tools/utils/inception_stat.py --imgsdir path-to-dataset/images"$size"x"$size" --size $size --pklname ffhq_"$size".pkl  --num-samples 50000; done